-- An effective teacher has positive expectations for student success; and lesson plan reflects such expectations. - An effective teacher knows how to design lessons for student mastery; which is reflected in lesson plan. - An effective teacher is an extremely good classroom manager; which is possible via good time management during class time and that is possible only by effective implementation of a good lesson plan.
+Research reveals that the teacher is probably the single most important factor affecting student achievement in a study with 60,000 students (Marzano et al., 2003:1).
+As cited in The First Days of School: How to Be an Effective Teacher (Wong, 2009:12) (1) an effective teacher has positive expectations for student success; and lesson plan reflects such expectations, (2) an effective teacher knows how to design lessons for student mastery; which is reflected in lesson plan, and (3) an effective teacher is an extremely good classroom manager; which is possible via good time management during class time and that is possible only by effective implementation of a good lesson plan.